MinLi2/moviesApp/README.md

 >Shows the sign up interface.
 Operate the sign up function.

 ![][dashboard]
 >Shows the dashboard.
-Clicking the 'Show Reviews' button will display extracts from critic reviews.
+Operate the log out or update profile function.

 ![][forgetpassword]
 >Shows the forget password interface.
 Reset the password.